jessetane/url-state/readme.md

 ## API

-### `var url = require('url-state')`
+### `import url from 'url-state'`
 Returns a `UrlState` singleton.
-The first time `url-state` is required, it will globally hijack all link clicks and form submissions targeting the origin and begin listening for the `popstate` event.
+The first time `url-state` is imported, it will globally hijack all link clicks and form submissions targeting the origin and begin listening for the `popstate` event.

 ## Methods
 To get proper event sequencing, it's critical you do not use `window.history.{pushState,replaceState,go,forward,back}()` directly.
 Use the methods below instead.